sboutwell/ananta/trunk/readme.txt

 Controls:
 	Left arrow      - rotate ship left
 	Right arrow     - rotate ship right
 	Up arrow        - fire main engines
 	Down arrow      - fire reverse engines

 	z               - zoom in
 	x               - zoom out
 	shift+z         - minimap zoom in
 	shift+x         - minimap zoom out
 	ctrl+z          - reset zoom
 	ctrl+x          - reset minimap zoom
+	alt+enter       - toggle fullscreen mode
 	ESC             - exit game
-	F1		- show the control help above
+	F1              - display the control help

 Sector map legend:
 	Blue            - planet
 	Red             - ship
 	Cyan            - asteroid
 	Yellow          - star
-	Blue line		- velocity vector
+	Green line      - velocity vector

-In this randomly generated scenario you are starting around the orbit of a planet with collision detection off.
+In this randomly generated scenario you are starting around the orbit of a planet.
 Zoom out (shift+x) in sector map to view the rest of the sector in the minimap.
-There is really not much to do other than explore the sector and play around with the various gravity wells.
+There is really not much to do other than explore the sector, play around with the various gravity wells and push asteroids to alter their trajectories.
 For practice, try to achieve a circular orbit around any planet.
+If you're having trouble, google for "Hohmann transfer" ;)

+Known issues:
+Collision detection between two fast-moving objects can be a bit "jittery".